lbcb-sci/MetagenomicsBenchmark/README.md

 6. nodes.dmp and names.dmp taxonomy files

 7. summary_b.txt, summary_a.txt, database_summary.txt
- - summary files of the databases, copied from the refseq Archaea (_a) and Bacteria (_b) databases.
-Two a and b summaries are merged in database_summary.txt
+ - summary files of the databases, copied from the refseq Archaea (a) and Bacteria (b) databases.
+Two a and b summaries are merged in database_summary.txt.

 8. genome_sizes_a.txt, genome_sizes_b.txt, database_genome_sizes.txt
- - average lengths of genomes calculated from the database sequences for Arcahea (_a), Bacteria (_b) and both (database_genome_sizes).
+ - average lengths of genomes calculated from the database sequences for Arcahea (a), Bacteria (b) and both (database_genome_sizes).

 9. all_tax_in_report
  - The collection of tax ids in all reports